 We also recognize income relating to the Crédit d'impôt pour la compétitivité et l'emploi, or CICE, which is a tax credit implemented by French tax authorities to enhance the competitiveness of businesses through the promotion of certain activities and employment.
 In 2017, the tax credit was equal to 7% of wages paid to employees during the year in respect of salaries that do not exceed 2.5 times the French minimum wage.
+For 2018, the applicable tax credit is equal to 6% of eligible wages.
 We use this tax credit to finance the increases in our headcount and to purchase scientific equipment.